Benjamin Church (ranger)

-Early life and family
+Early life

-Born in Plymouth Colony in about 1639, Church was the son of Richard Church and Elizabeth Warren, he was the grandson of Richard Warren, one of the original Mayflower passengers by his mother.
-He was brought up according to colonial practices on the frontier.
-He married Alice Southworth on December 26, 1667 in Duxbury, Massachusetts.
-He resided for a time in Duxbury and later moved to Bristol.
-He later lived in Little Compton, Rhode Island, where he and his wife were both buried.
-Her gravesite is marked by a historically significant stone known as a table grave.
+Benjamin Church was born in the Plymouth Colony c.
+1639, the son of Richard Church and Elizabeth Warren.
+The maternal grandson of Richard Warren, one of the passengers on the Mayflower, he was brought up according to colonial practices on the American frontier.
+Church married Alice Southworth on December 26, 1667 in Duxbury, Massachusetts.
+He resided for a period of time in Duxbury before moving to Bristol, Rhode Island.
+Church later moved to Little Compton, Rhode Island, where he and his wife were eventually buried.
+Her gravesite is marked by a historically significant gravestone known as a table grave.